Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 ---------------

 The author didn't write this article to teach about the Bible, he wrote it to teach about his Calvinism.
 He thinks it is critical to understand the Calvinistic doctrine of election, but he doesn't tell us why it is important.
-You see, whether we are saved by His sovereign choice or if we are saved because we responded to His invitation, it doesn't make any difference at all in our lives or Christian walk.
+But in actual fact, it isn't important.
+Whether we are saved by His sovereign choice or if we are saved because we responded to His invitation, it doesn't make any difference at all in our lives or Christian walk.

-But the bottom line is that election is a doctrine that makes the mistake of including ourselves in the election of the remnant of Israel.
+But the bottom line is that election is a doctrine that makes the mistake of including ourselves in the election of the first generation of Christians.
 We will explain this below.

 ---------------------------